whroman/kite-lite/README.md

   - Edit: Maybe you meant an analytics tracker?
 Either way, analytics are very easy to set up and also very valuable, so I'm definitely doing it.
   - A: yes, we meant an analytics tracker, not a forward-facing hit-counter.
 Agreed about that being 90's.

+  > This will be set up once the domain and site are hooked up.

 - (***) What does your timeframe look like?
 There's not much for me to do at this point until the parts I've mentioned above are done.
 - A: We're hoping to make a little splash in the community here and measure it in about 2 weeks.
 Between now and then, we have to upload pictures of our forthcoming Wing Lite (the next product).

 ## Questions from Mike & Kim
 - (***) Do you think our budget of $500 will get us to where we want to be?
 And how would you like to be paid?

+  > Yeah, that will be more than enough if we introduce some constraints.
+For example, Github offers free hosting, so unless you two want to have a CMS so that you two can create and design all of your content through an editor, we can just keep everything on Github.
+Taking the GH route, copy changes would require one of you to:
+  1) Edit the HTML yourself and hope it looks good on the site since you would not be able to preview.
+  2) Ask me to edit the copy.
+  3) I can guide you through installation this repository on your Windows as best as I can, which would allow you to view the changes before making them appear on the site.

+  > Pay me for... my services?

 - (***) I have bought the domain (kite-lite.com) through hostgator, but have not yet bought hosting services.
 Should we use hostgator for hosting, or would you like to use someone else?
 If someone else is your preference, perhaps I should buy those services and provide you access to the controls so I can manage the billing going forward?
 Let me know what you think is best here, and I'll get right on it.

+  > I guess I already answered this.
+I think GH hosting is a great solution for sites that are light on content.
+Cristina and I have hosted tons of stuff for free through GH, including walterroman.com and http://whroman.github.io/minesweeper-react.